Generalized Bayesian Multidimensional Scaling and Model Comparison: Simulation Studies

 In the random walk Metropolis-Hastings step, the constant multiplier of the variance of the Gaussian proposal density for generating $\textbf{x}_i$ and $\sigma^2$ is chosen based on the characteristics of the data to ensure rapid mixing.
-Since the number of significant attributes $p$ is often unknown, most examples use $p = 2$ for the purpose of visualization.
 In the annealed SMC algorithm, we set the number of particles to $K = 200$, the rCESS threshold to $\phi = 0.8$, and the resampling threshold to $\epsilon = 0.5$.
 Unless otherwise specified in the example, all parameters are sampled during the particle propagation steps.
 Parallel computation is also implemented for the annealed SMC algorithm with 3 cores across all simulations and examples.